Sorry, you need to enable JavaScript to visit this website.

 What grades can participate?

 OSTP programs serve students in PK3 through grade 5 at elementary schools and PK3 through grade 8 at education campuses.
 At River Terrace, all grades are eligible.
-At Hart MS and Jefferson Academy MS, the program serves grades 6-8.
-The grades that the OSTP program may serve at each site may vary, please contact your school to determine which service provider will serve your student's specific grade.
-We have listed the known providers on the list of 55 schools.
+Many schools also work with School Program Providers who offer fee-based or free afterschool programs and help expand afterschool seats to serve more families.
+Therefore, the grades that the OSTP program serves at each site may vary.
+Please contact your school to determine which service provider will serve your student's specific grade.
+We have listed the known providers on the list of 55 schools

 How do I register my student?

-• Afterschool enrollment for all families will take place online for students who have completed their 2022-2023 school day registration.
-School enrollment is currently open and can be completed at your school or at enrolldcps.dc.gov.
+1. Complete your child's school enrollment for School Year 2024-25.
+You cannot register for afterschool programming until school enrollment is complete.
+School enrollment is currently open and can be completed at your school or at enrolldcps.dc.gov

 What do I do if I have trouble enrolling for OSTP Afterschool?